 Jose Mourinho would have got '25-game ban' for running on pitch like Jurgen Klopp, says Paul Merson

-Paul Merson thinks Jose Mourinho would have got a 25-game ban if he had charged onto the pitch in the way Jurgen Klopp did against Everton.
+Paul Merson thinks Jose Mourinho would have got a hefty punishment if he had charged onto the pitch in the way Jurgen Klopp did against Everton.

 Klopp ran onto the pitch after Divock Origi's late winner for Liverpool in the Merseyside derby.